 And you've all heard the news now that Social Security is officially paying out more than it takes in because the recession has caused people to retire.

-I'm gonna go back to this guy, John in Cranberry Township and consultancy.
+I'm going to go back to this guy, John, in Cranberry Township, and consultancy.

 Recently, one of the most important figures in local television news passed away.

-His name was Frank Maggott, and he was from Iowa.
+His name was Frank Maggot, and he was from Iowa.

-Frank Maggot was a giant consultancy firm that advised local TV stations on how to do the local five, six at eleven o'clock news.
+Frank Maggot was a giant consultancy firm that advised local TV stations on how to do the local 5'6 at 11 o'clock news.

-And Frank Maggott associates would be brought in by all of these local TV stations to meet with the talent, to study them, and to make suggestions on how they wear their hair and how they speak and how they read the teleprompter and what color clothes to wear and all.
+And Frank Maggot associates would be brought in by all of these local TV stations to meet with the talent, to study them, and to make suggestions on how they wear their hair and how they speak and how they read the teleprompter and what color clothes to wear.

-I mean, it was it was to me as a broadcast, I always thought it was insulting.
+I mean, it was, to me, as a broadcast, I always thought it was insulting.

-I and I I'm telling you that that uh most people, and I may be speaking out of school here, and this is not to insult Frank Maggot or his company.
+And I'm telling you that most people, and I may be speaking out of school here, and this is not to insult Frank Maggot or his company.

-Please don't misunderstand here, if you're with the Frank Maggot company, but I know most people, when they were told by management that the MAG people were coming into town, it was hunkered down, because you always thought, man, I'm not gonna get fired.
+If you're with the Frank Maggot company, but I know most people, when they were told by management that the Maggot people were coming into town, it was hunkered down because you always thought, man, I'm going to get fired.

-Is some consultant gonna say I don't have it?
+Is some consultant going to say, I don't have it?

-And I, you know, I've known my fair share of people in uh in local news, and and when the maggot people were coming, it was you know, head for the bunkers.
+And when the MAGGID people were coming, it was head for the bunkers.

-And I I frankly, I uh I I always wondered why in the world this is.
+And frankly, I always wondered why in the world this is.

 I thought the people who owned and operated TV stations were the experts.

-Somehow this maggot guy set himself up as knowing more than any of them.
+Somehow this MAGID guy set himself up as knowing more than any of them.

 He convinced them.

-And how he did it, I mean, I don't know for a fact, but I'm sure that he had a couple of stations he he consulted, and bam, their local news ratings shot through the roof.
+And how he did it, I mean, I don't know for a fact, but I'm sure that he had a couple of stations he consulted and bam, their local news rating shot through the roof.

-All you need is one consultancy that gets on the map, and John, you know where you ought to go.
+All you need is one consultancy that gets on the map.

-There's a company out there, John, has no idea what to do.
+There's a company out there, John, that has no idea what to do.

 They have never encountered the kind of problems they're having.